mathewlowry/myhub-gpt/analysis/experiments 2 3 4 _ analysis.md

 	* Visualisations (almost) always generate a "Wow" factor, and hide the data behind it.
 This can blind the user to problems in  data or presentation method
 	* So while ChatGPT's hallucinations are a major problem at any time, they're doubly so when they generate visualisations
 * As is so often the case with knowledge visualisations, the initial Wow I got from viewing the vislualisations in Experiments 2 & 3 was  followed by a "So What?".
 What use are they, particularly when you have to double check everything for hallucinations?
 * And while on the subject, what use are they even if they *don't* hallucinate?
-After all, a mindmap's centralised focus shows a central node connecting to themes, which connected to subthemes. **The resources are not actually shown.**
+After all, a min dmap's centralised focus shows a central node connecting to themes, which connected to subthemes. **The resources are not actually shown.**

 So rather than trying to get an accurate visualisation of a Collection, I'm now more interested in getting a *provocative* one - something that will make me think by spotting potential new connections, even if those connections were not themselves present in the collection.